Featured books by

 On a starry night, a group of lizards and their friends gather for music, food, and fun — a delicious hullabaloo!
 Whether it's the mangos, cerezas dules (sweet cherries), or the sassy salsa, everyone is sure to find a treat that they enjoy in this delightful poem illustrated with colorful, whimsical depictions of a desert setting.

 Dona Flor has gigantic proportions and unusual skills such as understanding the language of plants.
 Eventually, her talents are appreciated by the villagers in this attractively illustrated, richly told original tale.
-Winner of Pura Belpré Award.
+Winner of Pura Belpré Award for Illustration and the Pura Belpré Honor Award for narrative.
 Also available in Spanish.

 From the sun that wakens him to the cricket that serenades him to sleep, a young boy gives thanks for the many kinds of friends who help him throughout the day.
 Pat Mora's reflection on gratitude is filled with kindness and humor, brought to life by John Parra's heartwarming illustrations.
 Pat concludes the book with an author's note about the things she for which she feels grateful.
 Bilingual text.

 A Hispanic family's preparation for dinner is presented in easy words in both Spanish and English.
 Warm illustrations depict an affectionate family enjoying their daily routine.
 This is the first book in Pat Mora's My Family/Mi Familia series, a four-book collection of easy-read bilingual books.